 Mike Morath is the Texas Commissioner of Education.

 As Texas commissioner of education, Mike Morath heads the Texas Education Agency (TEA), which oversees pre-kindergarten through high school education for 5.3 million students enrolled in both traditional public schools and charter schools.
-He previously served on the Dallas Independent School District board of trustees.
-Morath is a proud graduate of Garland High School in the Garland Independent School District.
+He previously served on the Dallas ISD Board of Trustees.
+Morath is a proud graduate of Garland High School in the Garland ISD.
 Thanks to a great public school education, he earned his BBA, summa cum laude, from George Washington University in two-and-a-half years.
-In his presentation, the commissioner will discuss TEA's priorities for the new year.

 Dr. Peter DeWitt is a former principal and teacher.
 He is a freelance writer for Vanguard Magazine, and his syndicated blog, Finding Common Ground, is published by Education Week.
 A successful author with Corwin Press, he released School Climate: Leading with Collective Efficacy in 2017, and his 2016 release, Collaborative Leadership: Six Influences that Matter Most, has become a bestseller.